€25 Find Cheap Flights from Dublin to Spain

 The average price for all round-trip flights from Dublin to Spain depending on the time of departure, clicked by users on KAYAK in the last 2 weeks.

-The cheapest time of day to fly to Spain is generally at night, when retur flights cost €285 on average.
+The cheapest time of day to fly to Spain is generally in the afternoon, when retur flights cost €280 on average.
 Morning departures are around 10% more expensive than evening flights, on average.
 The most expensive time of day to fly to Spain is generally in the morning, which is peak travel time and where the average cost of a ticket is €320.

 Can I save money by flying with a stopover from Dublin to Spain?